 2. Tell us about your situation:

 - What consequences have you suffered as a result of these statements?

 3. Based on your location, DoNotPay will immediately generate a formal demand letter on your behalf, with the most relevant state legislation regarding defamation.

 That’s it!
-You can expect a specially drafted letter to your inquiry, instantly!
+You can expect a cease and desist letter drafted instantly!

 What Else Can DoNotPay Do?

 - Fax any document